jlrickert/zet/docs/993/README.md

 An experiment to figure out something that works better for a large group.
 This would be the first attempt at making pretzel bites.
 I am using <https://www.pantrymama.com/sourdough-discard-pretzel-bites/> as a rough guideline but am modifying it a bit.
 I have done something similar in the past making pretzels.

+Turned out well.
+Maybe a bit salty but I suppose they are pretzels.

 Roughly 65f inside

 ![pretzels](./pretzels.jpg)